Types of Equity Release (2025)

 Let’s take a closer look.

-Pros of lifetime mortgages:
+Pros of lifetime mortgages include:

 • Lifetime mortgages require no monthly repayments.